The erstwhile emperor continues to attract biographers and readers alike. Laura O’Brien assesses recent work on his life and legacy.

 How Napoleon bestrode Europe, playing a deadly serious ‘game of thrones’.

-The French emperor was a hero to the composer, inspiring a revolutionary symphony.
+French emperor Napoleon Bonaparte was a hero to Beethoven, inspiring a revolutionary symphony.
 But disillusionment was soon to follow.

 A key stage in the Italian campaigns began on 14 January 1797.